experiandataquality/aperture-data-studio-sdk/README.md

 ### Processing your step

-Use `StepProcessorBuilder` in the `createProcessor` method to implement the logic of the output step.
+Use `StepProcessorBuilder` in the `createProcessor` method to implement the logic of the custom step output.

 #### Execute step

 You define how to generate the cell value of an output column here.
-The example below shows that appending "-processed" text to the value from first input column, and then displayed into `MY_OUTPUT_COLUMN`.
+The example below shows that appending "-processed" text to the value from the first input column, and then displayed into `MY_OUTPUT_COLUMN`.

-Please take note that Data Studio executes the `onValue()` callback in parallel, and there is no guarantee of the execution sequences.
-When displaying the step result in the Grid UI, Data Studio only executes the `onValue()` callback of those cells that are visible to the user.

 #### StepProcessorBuilder sample code